voicetestdev/voicetest/README.md

 - **Format conversion**: Convert between Retell, VAPI, Bland, LiveKit, and other formats
 - **Unified IR**: AgentGraph representation for any voice agent
 - **Multi-format export**: Mermaid diagrams, LiveKit Python, Retell LLM, Retell CF, VAPI, Bland
-- **Platform integration**: Import from and push agents to Retell, VAPI, Bland, LiveKit via API
+- **Platform integration**: Import, push, and sync agents with Retell, VAPI, Bland, LiveKit via API
 - **Configurable LLMs**: Separate models for agent, simulator, and judge
 - **DSPy-based evaluation**: LLM judges with reasoning and 0-1 scores
 - **Global metrics**: Define compliance checks that run on all tests for an agent